swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 needed in a little while.

-To summarize, the commands `ls ~`, `ls ~/.`, `ls ../../`, and `ls /home/swc` all do exactly the same thing.
-These shortcuts are not necessary, they are provided for your convenience.
+To summarize, the commands `ls ~`, `ls ~/.`, `ls ../../`, and `ls
+<full path to home directory>` all do exactly the same thing.
+These shortcuts are not
+necessary, they are provided for your convenience.

 **Our data set: Cochlear Implants**